bioinformatics-torvergata/RIG/README.md

 ```

-### BlustClust and structural alignment from Rfam families alignment
+### BlastClust and structural alignment from Rfam families alignment

-If you prefer not to use our precompute structural alignment you can perform it as follow.
+If you prefer not to use our precomputed structural alignment you can perform it as follows.

 #### Dependencies: blastclust